National Police Agency (Taiwan)

-The National Police Agency, Ministry of the Interior (NPA; 內政部警政署 (Nèizhèngbù Jǐngzhèngshǔ, Luē-chèng-pō͘ Kéng-chèng-sú)) is an agency under the Ministry of the Interior of the Republic of China (Taiwan) which oversees all police forces on a national level.
-The National Police Agency is headquartered in Taipei City.
+The National Police Agency, Ministry of the Interior (NPA; 內政部警政署 (Nèizhèngbù Jǐngzhèngshǔ, Luē-chèng-pō͘ Kéng-chèng-sú)) is an agency under the Ministry of the Interior of the Republic of China (ROC), or Taiwan.
+Headquartered in Taipei, the agency oversees all police forces on a national level.

-Police Organization & Structure
+Police organization and structure

 Hierarchy

-Most actual law enforcement and day-to-day policing duties are delegated to local police departments on a city and county level which answer to the NPA but are considered agencies of their local government.
-However the NPA has direct control over several specialized units which may be deployed to assist local forces, as well as the national highway patrol.
+Most actual law enforcement and day-to-day policing duties on a city and county level are delegated to local police departments, which answer to the NPA but are considered agencies of their local government.
+However, the NPA has direct control over several specialized units which may be deployed to assist local forces, as well as the national highway patrol.

-Unlike the police system in the United States, the central government appoints the head positions of city and county Police Departments in the ROC and thus forms a solid chain of command for all police personnel.
-By calling a personnel review board, the Director-General of NPA has the full control of personnel rotation and transfer, as well as administrative commendations and reprimands over all high ranking police officers, including chiefs of local police departments.
+Unlike the law enforcement in the United States, the central government appoints the head positions of city and county police departments in the ROC and forms a solid chain of command for all police personnel.
+The Director-General of NPA has the full control of personnel rotation and transfer, as well as administrative commendations and reprimands over all high ranking police officers, including local police department chiefs.

-One exception is the President of the Central Police University, who is directly subordinate to the Minister of the Interior, and is not subject to the NPA personnel review board.
+One exception is the President of the Central Police University, who is directly subordinate to the Minister of the Interior and is not subject to the NPA personnel review board.